 Centipede was one of the games I'd occasionally play in the arcades.
 I was drawn to it because of Centipede's unique arcade controls - a trackball and a button.
+However, when it came to trackballs, I prefered Missile Command.
 My skills were scarce so I often enjoyed it more as a spectator.
 However, having a copy at home was right up my alley and I figured I could become an expert bug zapper in the comfort of home with my Atari 2600.

 You'd think the controls would transfer over nicely.
 Both the Arcade game and 2600 joystick had a single button- just replace the trackball with a joystick and you're home free, right?
 Well, this is a game (like Missile Command) that would benefit greatly from the 2600 Trackball Controller - which I did not own.
 Back then, I doubt I even knew it existed.
 After a few plays the joystick seems to do the job, but with less precision than the familiar arcade trackball.

 Once upon a time... a colony of good elves lived happy lives in the Enchanted Forest until their mushroom garden became infested by a large centipede,spiders, scorpions and fleas.
 These creatures were poisoning the mushrooms.
 An elf named Oliver discovered an unusual stick in the garden that seemed to ward off (or kill) the various pests.
 Not only that, his magical stick changed the mushrooms back into...
 I don't know - salable produce?
 Anyway...
 Oliver's new job was to ward off the vile insects from the colony's mushroom garden.